-Whether you are a home services chain, a major gym franchise, or another business with various sites, if your company has multiple locations and you want to attract more customers online, you can benefit from the help of these SEO tips.
+Are you a contractor, electrician, painter, or small business owner with multiple business locations and service areas?
+Whether you are a home services chain, such as an HVAC company, a major gym franchise, or another business with various sites, multi-location businesses that want to attract more customers online can benefit from these SEO tips.

 Craft Well-Written Location Pages